silv3rshi3ld/WuppieFuzzCICD/parsers/README.md

 - Each parser implements robust error handling
 - Failed chunks don't stop entire process
 - Detailed error logging for debugging
+- The main module (`__main__.py`) includes error handling for each parser to ensure that if one parser fails, the others will still run

 ## Performance Considerations
 - Memory efficient processing